jpschewe/fll-sw/scoring/docs/terminology.md

 Score Categories
 ================

-There are 2 ties of scoring categories.
+There are 2 typeses of scoring categories.
 Performance and subjective.
 Categories are made up of missions.
 *eventually they will be made up of areas and areas will contain missions.*